pagkly/Zed/Investopedia4/What Is Currency.md

 -   The value of any currency fluctuates constantly in relation to other currencies.
 The currency exchange market exists as a means of profiting from those fluctuations.
 -   Many countries accept the U.S. dollar for payment, while others peg their currency value directly to the U.S. dollar.

 A key characteristic of modern money is that it is uniformly worthless in itself.
 That is, bills are pieces of paper rather than coins made of gold, silver, or bronze.
-The concept of using paper as a currency may have been developed in China as early as 1000 BC, but the acceptance of a piece of paper in return for something of real value took a long time to catch on.
+The concept of using paper as a currency may have been developed in China as early as 1000 BC, but the acceptance of a piece of paper in [[Return|return]] for something of real value took a long time to catch on.
 Modern currencies are issued on paper in various denominations, with fractional issues in the form of coins.

 ### About National Currencies